-When a case is finalized, the Chair of the Ethics Committee shall seal the committee records concerning the case.
-Access to these sealed files shall be available only to the Chair of the Ethics Committee; a person authorized in writing by the Chair or by the Board of Directors; and the Academy IT Administrator.
-Access to these files shall be tracked and recorded.
+When a case is finalized, the Executive Director shall move the committee records to the closed case file.
+Access to these files shall be available only to the Chair of the Ethics Committee; a person authorized in writing by the Chair or by the Board of Directors; and the Academy IT Administrator.
 If the Board issued a public sanction, the case record shall be maintained for fifteen (15) years from the date of closure; in all other cases, the records may be destroyed after five (5) years.